Revere, Massachusetts: Local

 The City of Revere elects a mayor, city council, and school committee.
 The mayor is elected to a four-year term and also serves as chair of the school committee.
 The current mayor of Revere is Patrick M. Keefe Jr. The Revere City Council is made up of eleven members, five at-large councilors and six ward councilors.
+City Councillors are elected to two-year terms.
 Revere also elects its own school committee, which is made up of seven members total.